[I]

 P>s | E>a | X

-That is, perception yields situational understanding, emotional evaluation based on that yields an emotional assessment, and the emotional implementation system uses that to execute its motivational/emotional choices, which are the prioritization of some things over others and the alignment of internal resources toward that priority.
+That is, Perception yields situational understanding, emotional Evaluation based on that yields an emotional assessment, and the emotional implementation system uses that to eXecute its motivational/emotional choices, which are the prioritization of some things over others and the alignment of internal resources toward that priority.

 Adding [I]